 In considering how to approach a feminist literary history, the editors of what became Orlando decided to explore the potential of digital media.
 Some of the advantages were immediately apparent: it would be spacious enough for all of the research, all of its material could be instantly accessible, and it could be altered and expanded as necessary after publication.
 Other exciting advantages became apparent as the project developed.
 Devising a customized markup language allowed the history's underlying principles and priorities to be embodied in the textbase, providing new ways to access the interpretive as well as the relatively factual material of which the history is composed (see Markup in Orlando).
 And creating a new structure for a literary history has produced a resource able to respond effectively to some of the challenges facing conventional narrative history (see The Challenge of Literary History).

 Going electronic has enabled us to produce a far more extensive resource than we could have done in print.
-As it goes to web, Orlando is the equivalent of more than fifty volumes of readable text, at the length generally taken by volumes of literary history.
+As it reached the web, Orlando was the equivalent of more than fifty volumes of readable text, at the length generally taken by volumes of literary history; it has grown by nearly half as much again since them.
 It has also made possible a new, reader-centred model of literary history.
 Orlando does not present a single, linear story: it is formed of thousands of multiply linked and dynamic portions of text which can be navigated, retrieved, and reordered in myriad ways.
 The ability to manipulate and combine these short portions of documents makes Orlando more flexible than systems that retrieve entire entries, documents, or other relatively independent units of text, or even than those which, like many standard reference works today, retrieve excerpts of such entries based on word searches.
 And because it is a critical work written within a customized markup system, Orlando takes digital humanities work, and large-scale text markup in particular, in a new direction.

 Orlando is collaboratively produced.
 It offers a range of voices, discursive strategies, critical approaches, and theoretical emphases.
 Entries were composed, often by more than one project member, with careful attention to tracing and acknowledging sources, then checked for accuracy and clarity, reviewed by an editor, revised as necessary, and run through a number of checks for tag usage.
 Given the difficulty of distinguishing scholarly from unscholarly material on the internet and the need to establish the academic credibility of electronic publishing, we join Ray Siemens and undertakings such as the NINES (Networked Interface for Nineteenth-Century Electronic Scholarship) project in believing that scholarly standards and peer review are crucial to building a critical mass of reliable electronic sources.